 After use ensure you rinse the blade under running water and immediately dry it.
 Do not leave it laying on damp surfaces, use abrasives or place it in a dishwasher.
 Prior to putting it away in a dry place, we recommend a quick pass over a ceramic honing rod and the application of a thin coat of food safe mineral oil.

-Sharpened razor-sharp prior to shipping, comes in professional grade knife case.
+Sharpened razor sharp prior to shipping, comes in professional grade protective case.
 Free tracked shipping anywhere in Australia.
+Handmade by artisan bladesmiths at Tharwa Valley Forge.